Theories on the Causes of Idiopathic Head Tremors

 6. Stress and Anxiety

 Stress and anxiety are known to have significant impacts on a dog's health, including neurological function.
 Chronic stress or anxiety could potentially contribute to the development of head tremors.
 This theory is supported by the observation that some dogs experience tremors more frequently during stressful situations or changes in their environment.
 It is important to note that we observed significant signs of stress in Persephone when she went through her first two times of deworming.
-She was heavily irritable, had a more challenging time than usual to settle and rest, especially at night, and she became much more nippy than otherwise.
+She, unlike our other dogs, was heavily irritable, had a more challenging time than usual to settle and rest, especially at night, and she became much more nippy than otherwise.
 Thus, the question arises whether the chemicals in the dewormer itself influenced the idiopathic head tremor onset or her being highly stressed from the likely uncomfortable sensations of the deworming.
 In the end, both variables may have contributed as well.
 Coincidence may have been at play as well.
 However, the repeated experience after giving her a usually considered less tolerable dewormer and the stark worsening of the condition after that may speak against coincidence.

 7. Gastrointestinal Health

 There is a growing understanding of the gut-brain axis, highlighting the connection between gastrointestinal health and neurological function.
 Since a significant portion of the immune system is located in the gut, any imbalance or dysfunction in the digestive system could impact the nervous system.
 This theory, in part, resonates with our observations of Persephone's past and sometimes flaring-up gastrointestinal issues and the subsequent improvement in her tremors with dietary and gut health interventions.
+Then again, correlation does not prove causation.
+If anything contributed to her head tremors, what’s chicken, what’s egg?

 The Importance of Staying Calm